Bridge Loan vs. HELOC

 Purpose

-Tap into your home’s equity with a reusable credit line you can draw from over time.
+Tap into your home’s equity via a reusable credit line when needed

 Term Duration